3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and causing problems, give Western Mechanical, Inc. a call at 435-753-5515.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Western Mechanical, Inc. a call at 435-753-5515.
+We’ll check your air conditioner for any damage and then determine the best way to level it.